NtokozoMkhwanazi/NtokozoMkhwanazi/README.md

 ---

 ## 🧠 What I’m focused on
-- Game engine development
+- Game and Simulation engine development
-- Graphics programming (OpenGL)
+- Graphics programming (OpenGL and in the future vulkan)
 - Algorithms & problem solving
 - Writing clean, efficient, low-level code